whyliuxing/reverse-engineering-journal/README.md

   + Multibyte: XOR key is multibyte
   + Chained or loopback: Use content itself as part of the key.
 EX: the original key is applied at one side of the plaintext, and the encoded output character is used as the key for the next characte
 * If outputs are suspected of containing encoded data, then the encoding function will occur prior to the output.
 Conversely, decoding will occur after an input

-## *Base64 (12/15/16)*
+* Data encoding example: Base64
-* Used to represent binary data in ASCII string format
+  * Represents binary data in ASCII string format
-* It converts binary data into a limited character set of 64 characters
+  * Converts binary data into character set of 64 characters
   * Most common character set is MIME’s Base64, which uses A-Z, a-z, and 0-9 for the first 62 values and + / for the last two
   * Bits are read in blocks of six.
 The number represented by the 6 bits is used as an index into a 64-byte long string
   * One padding character may be presented at the end of the encoded string (typically =).
 If padded, length of encoded string will be divisible by 4
-* One beautiful thing about Base64 is how easy it is to develop a custom substitution cipher since the only item that needs to be changed is the indexing string
+  * Easy to develop a custom substitution cipher since the only item that needs to be changed is the indexing string

 ## *Stripped Binaries (12/16/16)*
 * There are 2 sections that contain symbols: .dynsym and .symtab. .dynsym contains dynamic/global symbols, those symbols are resolved at runtime. .symtab contains all the symbols.
 Since they are not necessary for runtime, they are not loaded into memory